-Animals Wildlife This Moth Looks Like Bird Poop on Purpose By Jaymi Heimbuch Jaymi Heimbuch Twitter Writer California Polytechnic State University, San Luis Obispo Jaymi Heimbuch is a writer and photographer specializing in wildlife conservation.
-She is the author of The Ethiopian Wolf: Hope at the Edge of Extinction. our editorial process Updated May 1, 2020 This is the beautiful wood nymph, Eudryas grata. © Mel Diotte/ MNN Flickr Group Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species Eudryas grata is known by its common name, beautiful wood nymph It seems like a bit of a joke considering this moth purposefully looks like bird poop but indeed the common name for this species is "beautiful wood nymph."
+Animals Wildlife This Moth Looks Like Bird Poop on Purpose By Jaymi Heimbuch Jaymi Heimbuch Twitter Writer California Polytechnic State University, San Luis Obispo Jaymi Heimbuch is a writer and photographer specializing in wildlife conservation, technology, and food.
+She is the author of "The Ethiopian Wolf: Hope at the Edge of Extinction."
+Learn about our editorial process Updated May 1, 2020 This is the beautiful wood nymph, Eudryas grata. © Mel Diotte/ MNN Flickr Group Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species Eudryas grata is known by its common name, beautiful wood nymph It seems like a bit of a joke considering this moth purposefully looks like bird poop but indeed the common name for this species is "beautiful wood nymph."
 Scientifically, however, it is Eudryas grata, one of three species in the genus.
 And yes, all three have evolved to camouflage themselves as droppings.
 The technique is strange but brilliant.
 Few (if any) creatures that would dine on moths would also dine on bird droppings, so the camouflage is an ingenious twist of evolution.
 While unfurled and in flight, the wings of the moth actually are quite beautiful with white and cream tones and symmetrical stripes of dappled rust and black coloring along the edges.
 Curled up at rest, however, and they take on another appearance entirely.
 Found across eastern North America, from Nova Scotia on down to Florida and west into Texas, the beautiful wood nymph can be spotted by anyone willing to take a closer look at what they think might be bird poop but could possibly be a living, breathing being.